oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 ## How GDPR affects application security

-If you’re responsible for managing your application’s security, GDPR can feel like a threat.
+If you're responsible for managing your application's security, GDPR can feel like a threat.
 There is a lot of work involved, and mistakes can lead to costly fines.
 If you use it properly, though, following GDPR can help your application.
 Here are some of the benefits it can offer:

 ### Bigger security budget